← Back to work

 Leverage familiar patterns

-Using the calendar view — a pattern users already understand — reduced friction significantly.
-Familiar interaction models accelerate adoption more than novel ones.
+The calendar view - a pattern users already understand - reduced friction.
+Familiar models accelerate adoption more than novel ones.

 02